HewlettPackard/ilo-sdk-ruby/README.md

 ## CLI

-This gem also comes with a command-line interface to make interracting with the iLO API without needing to create a Ruby program.
+This gem also comes with a command-line interface to make interacting with the iLO API possible without needing to create a Ruby program.

 Note: In order to use this, you will need to make sure your ruby bin directory is in your path.
 Run $ gem environment to see where the executable paths are for your Ruby installation.